sarpt/argrep/README.md

 ### permissions

 - `unstable` & `allow-ffi` - for FFI (format deduction using `libmagic`, archive extraction using `libarchive`)
-- `allow-env` - for reading home directory path
+- `allow-env` - for reading home and tmp directory path
 - `allow-read` - for reading directories and files
 - `allow-run` - for executing `grep`, `xzgrep` & `lzgrep`
+- `allow-write` - for archives extraction with `libarchive` to descend into archives recursively

 ### arguments